 Even at The Restory Atelier, where we see many exquisite accessories come and go, occasionally you come across a piece that’s so beautifully constructed and special that it deserves to take centre stage.
 Many of our clients have a penchant for vintage and handcrafted pieces such as: men’s briefcases, suitcases and holdalls- items that are meant to last a lifetime.

-One of those special clients recently sent us his favourite set of matching Fendi briefcase and suitcase for repair.
+One of those special clients recently sent us his favourite set of a matching Fendi briefcase and suitcase for repair.
 Fendi has been reviving its traditional logo fabric over the past seasons and this was the perfect opportunity to take a closer look at the remake of an iconic piece.

-After taking a closer look at the leather parts, it was clear that there was noticeable discolouration at the edges of the briefcase.
-Therefore we decided to treat the leather with a combination of dyes and waxes to restore its colour and finish.
+After taking a closer look at the leather parts, it was clear that there was visible discolouration at the edges of the briefcase.
+So we decided to treat the leather with a combination of dyes and waxes to restore its colour and finish.
 As the Fendi logo fabric had worn off around the edges, our Head of Atelier suggested adding leather corners on all sides to prevent further damage to the briefcase.

 The atelier team at The Restory is specialised in providing creative solutions that are tailor made to fit the requirements of the client.
 Curious about our bespoke services?
-Email your query to email@example.com and our Client Services team will be in touch shortly.
+Email your query to email@example.com and our Client Services team will get in touch shortly.